Murder of Benjamin Marconi: Legal proceedings

 The trial was first scheduled for early 2019.
-Due to the Covid-19 pandemic, the trial was postponed until July 12, 2021.
+Due to the COVID-19 pandemic, the trial was postponed until July 12, 2021.
 This was the first death penalty case in Bexar County in five years.

 On July 28, 2021, McKane was found guilty of Marconi's murder.
 After the verdict was announced, McKane removed his tie, unbuttoned and untucked his shirt and struck a bailiff attempting to handcuff him in the face with his elbow before being tackled out of the courtroom by several other deputies.
 On August 7, 2021, McKane was sentenced to death.
+McKane is currently incarcerated at Allan B. Polunsky Unit.

 Reactions

 Governor Greg Abbott condemned the killing and proclaimed that "attacks against law enforcement officers will not be tolerated in Texas and must be met with swift justice."
 Mayor Ivy Taylor also condemned the killing, called for patience in the ongoing investigation, and extended her condolences to Marconi's family.
 President-elect Donald Trump called Marconi's family to offer his condolences.
 Other law enforcement agencies sent tributes for Marconi on social media.

 On the day after the shooting, Governor Abbott urged the Texas Legislature to pass his proposed Police Protection Act, which would classify attacks against law enforcement officers as hate crimes.
 The act received support from James Pasco, executive producer of the Fraternal Order of Police, who also expressed concern about the San Antonio killing and the three other shootings in Missouri and Florida, and blamed the erosion of trust in law enforcement on politicians, activists, and the media.

 The San Antonio Police Department made a Facebook post announcing McKane's arrest, which was accompanied by his mug shot.
 County Judge James Oakley, the "chief legislator and executive" for Burnet County, Texas, who does not preside over criminal courts, controversially re-posted the mug shot with the comment "Time for a tree and a rope...", which was taken as a reference to lynching.
 Oakley deleted the comment shortly afterwards and apologized for his choice of words.
 He told the Huffington Post that he did not intend to make a racially charged comment, and later described his intent for the post as being to reflect on "the cowardly crime of the senseless murder of a law enforcement officer" and that his view of McKane "is the same regardless of ethnicity."

 Chief McManus announced that, as a result of the shooting, San Antonio police officers would not be conducting traffic stops alone.
 The four shootings on November 10 prompted some police departments to send their officers out in pairs until further notice.